-The HOLD# signal goes low to stop any serial communications with the device, but doesn't stop the operation of writing status register, programming, or erasing in progress.
+The HOLD# signal goes low to stop any serial communications with the device, but doesn't stop the operation of write status register, programming, or erasing in progress.

-The operation of HOLD needs CS# keeping low, and starts on the falling edge of the HOLD# signal, with SCLK signal being low (if SCLK is not being low, HOLD operation will not start until SCLK is being low).
-The HOLD condition ends on the rising edge of HOLD# signal with SCLK being low (If SCLK is not being low, HOLD operation will not end until SCLK is being low).
+The operation of HOLD, need CS# keep low, and starts on falling edge of the HOLD# signal, with SCLK signal being low (if SCLK is not being low, HOLD operation will not start until SCLK being low).
+The HOLD condition ends on rising edge of HOLD# signal with SCLK being low (If SCLK is not being low, HOLD operation will not end until SCLK being low).

-The SO is high impedance, and both SI and SCLK don't care during the HOLD operation, if CS# drives high during the HOLD operation, it will reset the internal logic of the device.
-To re-start the communication with the device, the HOLD# must be at high and then the CS# must be at low.
+The SO is high impedance, both SI and SCLK don't care during HOLD operation, if CS# drives high during HOLD operation, it will reset the internal logic of the device.
+To re-start communication with chip, the HOLD# must be at high and then CS# must be at low.